A 100 Mile Thanksgiving

 Roasted Brussels Sprouts

-Brussels spouts are mellowed out after being blanches and roasted.
+Brussels sprouts are mellowed out after being blanched and roasted.
 Then they are coated with Parmesan, honey and almonds for a tasty side dish.

 - 1 lb. of Brussels Sprouts

 - 2 tbsp. bread crumbs (brush the bread with oil, bake it, cool it and chop in a food processor)

 - ½ cup toasted whole almonds with skins on

 - 3 tbsp. honey (use agave nectar if vegan)

 - 1 tbsp. olive oil or blended oil (75% canola and 25% extra virgin olive oil)